nus-cs2103-AY2021S1/ip/README.md

     * For commands that require a description, such as `todo`, `deadline`, `event`, if the response does not include a description, Duke will not accept.
     * For command `done` that takes an argument of particular format (i.e. integer), Duke will not receive illegal arguments.
     * For commands that takes in a time after some trigger words, such as `deadline` and `event`, Duke will not accept responses without a time.

+5. Add delete feature:
+    1. Duke will recognise command `delete` followed by an applicable integer to delete the corresponding task.
+    2. For those `delete` commands that Duke does not accept, error handling is also implemented for this.
 ## Demo
    ```
        ____________________________________________________________